 The surplus for fiscal 2000, which ended June 30, comes through larger-than-anticipated personal income tax and sales tax collections, Tax Commission Chief Economist Doug Macdonald told the Legislature's Revenue and Taxation Committee Wednesday.

 And much of that increase was due to an especially strong stock market in 1999, reaping unexpected capital gains payments.
-Macdonald points out that in a $6.9 billion budget, a $120 million surplus is only about 2 percent off.
+Macdonald points out that in a $6.9 billion budget, a $120 million surplus is only a couple of percent off.

 But a lot of money.
 For example, individual income tax revenues came in $72.18 million more than estimated by lawmakers six months ago; sales taxes $21 million more.